eclipse-iceoryx/iceoryx/doc/website/getting-started/overview.md

 ## Publisher

 A publisher is tied to a topic and needs a service description to be constructed.
-If it is typed one needs to additionally specify the data type as a template parameter.
-Otherwise, the publisher is only aware of raw memory and the user has to take care that it is interpreted correctly.
+If it is typed, one needs to additionally specify the data type as a template parameter.
+Otherwise, the publisher is only aware of raw memory and the user has to ensure that it is interpreted correctly.

 Once it has offered its topic, it is able to publish (send) data of the specific type.
 Note that the default is to have multiple publishers for the same topic (n:m communication).
 A compile-time option to restrict iceoryx to